77batbat/Beiwe_documentation/README.md

 	return(calllocs)
 }
 ```
 this function inputs the callmat and mobmat, and then uses the first column of callmat matrix to map into GPS location.
 After obtain the timestamp, we combine this information with the duration in second and types of the call.
-In the end, this function outputs the calllocs, the matrix contains the information of the call, including the days, hours, type and length.
+In the end, this function outputs the calllocs, the matrix containing the information of the call, including the days, hours, type and length.

 #### CombineSurveyResponses